Marks Calc

 Example Scenario

-Consider a student with 5 subjects, each out of 100 marks:
+5 subjects — each out of 100 marks

 Understanding the "Best of Five" Rule